 We forget that food is deeply spiritual.
 But it really is.
-Food is what sustains us in every way.
+Food is what sustains us and all of it comes from the earth itself.
+Food is at its best when it is simple, humble, full of taste, and shared with others.
+Food, love, kinship – it’s a holy trinity.
 And bread perhaps more so than anything else; despite our current rejection of wheat as we move from a valuable ancient food source to an over-processed, industrialized version of flour grown from wheat that barely resembles what wheat once was.
 The trick it seems, is to eat less, and eat better.
-Find a supplier of stone ground, whole meal flour.
+Find a supplier of stone ground, wholemeal flour.
 Even if you mix it half and half with regular flour, you’ll notice an incredible difference in both taste and texture.

 This beautiful bread is my latest favourite thing.
 It’s excellent with soup, or stew, or a big hearty salad.
 Or serve it alongside a charcuterie or cheese platter.
 I like it best buttered, and then slathered with cream cheese and apricot jam.
 But it’s very fine all by itself.
 And if you’re one of those who doesn’t prefer blue cheese, you can easily substitute something else here.
 Grated cheddar or Gouda would work well.
 Smoked cheddar would be perfect.
 Danish Blue works well too.

 This recipe was adapted from The Great British Bake Off: Celebrations, published by Hodder & Stoughton.

 - 100 grams (~3.5 oz or ~3/4 cup) of Stilton or other sharp cheese of your preference

 - 100 g (~3.5 oz or ~3/4 cup) chopped walnuts